-news release, the Company reported on an updated Life of Mine Plan ("LOM") for the Mineral Ridge Operation that includes the Drinkwater, Mary/LC, and the five satellite deposits, Brodie, Bluelite, Solberry, Wedge and Oromonte. (see Mineral Reserve & Resource Estimates
+In 2014, the Company reported an updated Life of Mine Plan ("LOM Plan") for the Mineral Ridge Operation that included the Drinkwater, Mary, Mary LC, and the five satellite deposits, Brodie, Bluelite, Solberry, Wedge and Oromonte (see July 21, 2014

 Operations Area Map